pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 3. This script will create a file named **<project_name>_last_2_years.json**.
 This file contains all the files changed in a given commit with the line numbers changed in each file between the commits.

 ## Getting functions changed between two commits (using ExtractCodeDocModularity):
 1. Execute the compiled ExtractCodeDocModularity.class by including the jars in the classpath, as in the command below.
-Pass the two arguments: the absolute path to <project_folder>.
-Eg is given below and the project's name
     `> java -cp ".;./path/to/javaparser-core-3.14.3.jar;./path/to/org.json.simple-0.4.jar" ExtractCodeDocModularity`
     For example: below project_jars folder is located in the project folder itself.
+    `> java -cp ".;./project_jars/javaparser-core-3.14.3.jar;./project_jars/org.json.simple-0.4.jar" ExtractCodeDocModularity`
     OR
     Execute the ExtractCodeDocModularity.jar using the command below:
     `> java -jar .\ExtractCodeDocMoularity.jar`